Skip to main content

 The CISO function has developed dramatically in recent years as a result of increased industry threats.
 The role is as a company leader who aids in the development of confidence in people, technology, and process.
 And at many companies, CISOs are being given a seat on the board.

-In this article, we'll examine how a new CISO can build and establish a security-focused ecosystem in an organization.
+We'll examine how a new CISO can build and establish a security-focused ecosystem in an organization.

 5 steps for CISOs getting started in a new organization